How You Can Help: a Guide for Family and Friends

 If She Decides to Leave

-The first safe place your friend should contact is Children's Inn or your local domestic violence shelter.
+The first safe place your friend should contact is Children’s Home Shelter for Family Safety or your local domestic violence shelter.
 Shelter workers can help her examine her options.
 If she decides to leave, a shelter may be the safest place she can go.

 Be very careful when offering and providing safety in your home.
 Victims of domestic violence frequently are in the most danger when she attempts to flee.
 Be very discreet and talk to domestic violence program staff about the best way to handle this.